MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/forcing-a-system-crash-from-the-keyboard.md

 The `Dump1Keys` registry value is a bit map of the first hotkey to use.
 For example, instead of using the rightmost CTRL key to initiate the hotkey sequence, you can set the first hotkey to be the leftmost SHIFT key.

-The values for the first hot key are described in the following table.
+The hexadecimal values for the first hot key are described in the following table.

 | Value | First Key used in the keyboard shortcut sequence |
 |-------|--------------------------------------------------|